intel/intel-device-plugins-for-kubernetes/cmd/fpga_admissionwebhook/README.md

 `FpgaRegion` custom resource definitions found respectively in `./deployment/fpga_admissionwebhook/af-crd.yaml` and `./deployment/fpga_admissionwebhook/region-crd.yaml`.

+Please note that the mappings are scoped to the namespaces they were created in and are applicable to pods created in corresponding namespaces.

 By default, the script deploys the webhook in a preprogrammed mode.
 Requested FPGA resources are translated to AF resources.
 For example, `fpga.intel.com/arria10-nlb0` is translated to `fpga.intel.com/af-d8424dc4a4a3c413f89e433683f9040b`.